- State and Regional

 Statewide Mercury Control Program for Reservoirs

 The Statewide Mercury Control Program for Reservoirs will address the about 150 mercury-impaired reservoirs as well as other reservoirs that are identified as mercury-impaired in the future.

 - Appendix A: Importance of Primary and Secondary Production in Controlling Fish Tissue Mercury Concentrations will be appended to the Statewide Mercury Control Program for Reservoirs technical staff report, currently under development.
 Appendix A describes the scientific basis of the mercury conceptual model and linkage analysis, which will be fully described in the technical staff report.
 Appendix A will be submitted to formal scientific peer review together with the technical staff report.

-- NEW!
-For more information on mercury sources in California, an explanation of how mercury accumulates in the food chain, and an analysis of factors affecting methylmercury accumulation in reservoir fish, refer to our Fact Sheet (2013 Fact Sheet).
+- For more information on mercury sources in California, an explanation of how mercury accumulates in the food chain, and an analysis of factors affecting methylmercury accumulation in reservoir fish, refer to our Fact Sheet (2013 Fact Sheet).

 The State Water Board is developing water quality objectives to protect humans and wildlife that consume locally caught fish.
 The objectives will likely be expressed as a methylmercury concentration in fish tissue.
 These objectives will inform mercury policy, mercury pollution prevention plans, and water quality permits.
 They will apply to California’s inland surface waters, enclosed bays, and estuaries.